OrderFromChaos/arbiter/README.md

 ### Overview

-Built to do arbitrage on the Steam marketplace, or at least recommend to a human when to buy/sell.
+Built to do arbitrage on the Steam marketplace.
 Arbitrage is defined as differences in pricing an item between different markets or sellers.
 Sometimes people will sell out for less than the market value; this program tries to swoop in and catch those before someone else does.

 In the development process, this ended up leading to a robust framework for data scraping, gathering historical data, and flexible application and development of trading strategies.
 In the future, I intend to build an ML bot for Steam item pricing on top this foundation.